patysalazar/plos_project/README.md

 Figure 8: Diabetes prevalence by DA in Saskatoon in women (a) and men (b).

 When visually comparing to the PLOS and walk rate maps (Figures 2 and 3), there is a somewhat inverse spatial pattern.
 The lowest prevalence occurs in the same central neighborhoods characterized by higher walk rates and better pedestrian infrastructure, while the highest prevalence appears in outer suburban and industrial zones.
 This supports the expected relationship between active mobility and chronic disease risk17, although at DA level the correlation may be modest.
 Among women (Figure 8a), diabetes prevalence is slightly lower and more evenly distributed across the city, while men (Figure 8b) exhibit higher prevalence areas in the northwest and eastern periphery of the city, coinciding with more automobile-dependent neighborhoods.
 There are also some missing areas in both maps, likely due to suppressed data or small counts.
 Overall, these patterns reinforce that walkability inequities align with health inequities.
-Although these patterns cannot establish causation, they do point to structural, location-based health disparities linked to transportation environments
+Although these patterns cannot establish causation, they do point to structural, location-based health disparities linked to transportation environments.

 Correlation and Regression
 	Pairwise correlations showed a weak positive association between PLOS density and walk rate (r ≈ 0.15), confirming that better pedestrian infrastructure corresponds to slightly higher walking activity.
 Correlations between walk to work rate and diabetes prevalence (r ≈ -0.08) were weak, and the negative PLOS and diabetes prevalence correlation coefficient is consistent with expectations that areas with more walking have lower diabetes prevalence.